leondavidtb/leondavidtb/README.md

 ### 🚧 Currently Working With
 - [Software Development](https://compass.uol/)
-  - Development of E-commerce solutions with Oracle Commerce tool and Open Storefront Framework in ReactJS
+  - Development of E-commerce solutions with Oracle CX Commerce and Open Storefront Framework
     - HTML/CSS
+    - JavaScript
     - React Hooks
     - Redux and Redux-Saga
     - OCC
     - OSF
+    - Bitbucket
+    - Jira

 ### 📫 Contact
 You can reach me on: